Customer refusing to pay for work done?

-In our years of experience at CRS, we’ve found that contractors often don’t spend enough time negotiating their legal position before signing a contract with a developer, particularly when it comes to the issue of payments and their being withheld.
+In our years of experience at CRS, we’ve found that contractors often don’t spend enough time negotiating their legal position before signing a contract with a developer, particularly when it comes to the issue of payments and their being withheld and this can lead to customer refusing to pay for work done.

 Spending a little effort to negotiate an understanding between contractor and developer can save both parties considerable time and money should it come to a dispute later down the line.